Joaos3092/Genetic-data-analysis/README.md

 unit of measurment available.
 In the case of genetic data, this unit is the single nucleotide polymorphism (SNP).

 Througout the notebooks provided, individuals are simulated as samples of *L* binary markers (0, 1, .., i), coded 0 and 1, of frequency *pi* within a given population *K*.
-Populations were simulated as multivariate Bernoulli variables *Sk*, where each variable *Ski* represents the binomial probability of an event.
-We further assumed independent markers and modelled the distributions of allele frequencies *Sk* from the
-Beta distribution (Tataru *et al.* 2017, see also Jiang and Cockerham 1990, Sawyer and Hartl 1992 and Williamson *et al.* 2004).
-Allele frequency vectors of size *L* were sampled from the Beta distribution for various combinations of mean and variance of this distribution (**1**)
-To the extent that individuals are defined as combinations observations of the same weight, principal component analysis (PCA) presents an intuitive summarisation of population samples.
+Populations are simulated as multivariate Bernoulli variables *Sk*, where each variable *Ski* represents the binomial probability of an event.
+Allele frequencies *Sk* are drawn from the Beta distribution (Tataru *et al.* 2017, see also Jiang and Cockerham 1990, Sawyer and Hartl 1992 and Williamson *et al.* 2004).
+Population-specific allele frequency vectors of size *L* are sampled from the Beta distribution at various combinations of mean and variance of this distribution (**1**) To the extent that individual variables are assumed to bear the same weight, principal component analysis (PCA) presents an intuitive summarisation of population samples (see notebook **6** in the next section).
 In this context, given a sufficient number of samples, a basic description of a population entity is the probability density function of its samples in PCA feature space.

-In Notebooks **2**, **3**, **4** and **5**, the use of kernel density estimates
+In Notebooks **2**, **3**, **4** and **5**, the use of kernel density estimates ([KDE](https://scikit-learn.org/stable/modules/density.html))
-([KDE](https://scikit-learn.org/stable/modules/density.html)) for the characterisation and assignment of individual samples is explored.
+for the characterisation and assignment of individual samples is explored.

 - [1.
 Generating samples](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/blob/master/1.%20Generating_haplotypes.ipynb).
 - [2.
 Local classification](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/blob/master/2.%20Local_classification.ipynb).